United States Military Academy

 About Dr. Khan

-He is currently a Professor at the Department of Electrical and Electronic Engineering, Bangladesh University of Engineering and Technology (BUET), Ramna Dhaka, Bangladesh.
+He is currently a Professor and Chairperson at the Department of Electrical and Electronic Engineering, BRAC University, Mohakhali, Dhaka, Bangladesh.

-He served as the Head of the Department and the Dean of the Faculty of Electrical and Electronic Engineering, and the Director of the Centre for Energy Studies, BUET.
-He has also been a visiting faculty member at the Universiti Teknologi Malaysia, Johor Bahru, Malaysia.
+Before joining BRAC University, he was a faculty member at the Department of Electrical and Electronic Engineering at BUET serving in different capacities (professor, head of the department and dean of the faculty) during his 29 years of tenure.
+He also served as the Director of the Centre for Energy Studies, BUET.
+He has also been a visiting faculty member at the Universiti Teknologi Malaysia, Johor Bahru, Malaysia. .

 His research is focused on renewable energy (solar PV, wind energy, and hybrid systems) and sustainable technologies.
 He authored over 50 articles in peer-reviewed journals and at international and national conferences.